johanek/old-blog/source/_posts/2015-03-10-the-path-to-peer-review.markdown

 But we also wanted to catch when people would change things outside of git and do so without overwriting their changes.
 This would allow us to identify who was changing things and make sure they knew the new git based process.
 To do this we added a pre-receive hook on the server that would run `git status` in the destination path and look for changes.

 That was the first step in changing the way we worked.
-It wasn't a big change, but it got everyone somewhat comfortable with using git.
+It wasn't a big change, but it got everyone fairly comfortable with using git.
 The synchronous nature of the deployment was a big plus too, because all the feedback about success or failure would happen in your shell after running `git push`

-## Notification workflows
+## Then we generated notifications

-This was pretty awesome, and we got more and more of our configs into this system over time.
-The next thing we wanted to do was to produce notifications about what's changing so we could catch mistakes, or find bad changes that broke things, and just understanding who is making changes to what systems.
+This was great progress, and we got more and more of our configs into this system over time.
+The next thing we wanted to do was to produce notifications about what's changing.
+This would allow us to catch mistakes, find bad changes that broke things, and to understand who is making changes to what systems.

 We did two things to achieve this - we made all these repos send email changelogs and diffs whenever someone pushed a change, and we created an IM bot that would publish details changes into a group chat root.

-This was great to produce an feed for the audit trail of changes happening to the system that we knew about.
-But whenever you saw a breaking change, you thought - well I knew that was going to break something, I could stop that before it was deployed.
+This was great to produce an audit trail of changes happening to the system.
+But whenever you saw a change break something, in hindsight you thought - well I knew that change would break, I could stop that before it was deployed.

-## Then we added Pull Requests
+## Finally, we added Pull Requests

 We knew we wanted to implement Pull Requests but we couldn't do this with the git server software we were originally using.

-Since we had started using Confluence and JIRA for our intranet and issue tracking, we moved all our git repos to Stash, which is Atlassian's github like git server.
+Since we had started using Confluence and JIRA for our intranet and issue tracking, we moved all our git repos to Stash, which is Atlassian's github-like git server.
 This provided us with the functionality we wanted.

 On a single repo, we enabled a Pull Request workflow - no one could commit to master any more and everyone had to create a new branch and raise a PR for the changes they wanted merged.